 Physical activity is simply any movement of the body that causes an exertion of energy.
 Physical activity can be done in a number of ways.
 Many common activities such as walking or gardening, climbing the stairs at work, or doing household chores are all forms of moderate physical activity.
 More vigorous physical activity includes soccer, basketball, aerobic swimming, running, or even dancing the night away with friends.
+We need moderate and vigorous physical activity for health benefits.

 Get Moving Alabama